 - Compensation for wrongful death, if applicable, and affiliated funeral and burial costs.

 You may also have additional avenues available to you based on legislation established in your state or on unique environmental factors that may have contributed to the accident.
 For example, if the driver in the other vehicle was intoxicated at the wheel, you may be able to file a suit citing both negligence and deliberate failure to meet your state’s statute of care for other drivers, resulting in punitive charges against the liable party.

 A Car Accident Lawyer Can Help You Submit a Complaint within Your State’s Statute of Limitations

 If you find yourself in a car accident, you will need time to recover physically and mentally from your experience.
 An attorney can help you answer, “How long do I have to file a lawsuit after a car accident?” and guide you through this complicated time.
 They also can help you establish evidence in any case you wish to bring to court against a party liable for your losses.

 Together, you can pursue what compensation you may be owed without missing the deadline by which you need to have your complaint addressed.

 The team with Ben Crump Law, PLLC, makes it easy for you to better understand the legal ins and outs of filing a suit against a liable party.
-To start building your case, you can contact one of the firm’s representatives at (800) 598-7557 to schedule a free consultation.
+To start building your case, you can contact a car accident lawyer to schedule a free consultation.